cwywilson/OGGM-Centerline/README.md

   - Computing glacier centerlines using OGGM’s routing algorithms
   - Visualizing glacier outlines and centerlines with matplotlib and geopandas -Example Output:
+Example visualization of a glacier and its computed centerline
 ![Example Glacier Centerline Output](Fountain_area.png)

 ### Requirements